Primordial regular black holes as all the dark matter. II. Non-time-radial-symmetric and loop quantum gravity-inspired metrics: Introduction

 To be concrete, in what follows we will consider three regular, static spherically symmetric space-times, characterized by an additional \textit{regularizing} parameter $\ell$, and recovering the Schwarzschild space-time in the $\ell \to 0$ limit.
 All three space-times enjoy quite different properties compared to the phenomenological ones considered in our companion paper~\cite{Calza:2024fzo}.
-The first metric we consider is the so-called Simpson-Visser metric: this is arguably one of the best known black-bounce space-times, and interpolates between the Schwarzschild metric, regular BHs, and traversable wormholes.
-The other two metrics are instead deeply rooted within Loop Quantum Gravity (LQG)~\cite{Ashtekar:1986yd,Rovelli:1997yv,Ashtekar:2021kfp}: arguably one of the leading QG approaches, LQG is a fully non-perturbative and manifestly background-independent approach towards a consistent theory of QG, wherein space-time is fundamentally discrete (see e.g.\ Refs.~\cite{Bojowald:2001xe,Bojowald:2005epg,Modesto:2006qh,Engle:2007wy,Modesto:2008jz,Bianchi:2010gc,Singh:2010qa,Bojowald:2011aa,Cailleteau:2012fy,Agullo:2013ai,Haggard:2014rza,Odintsov:2014gea,Odintsov:2015uca,Haro:2015oqa,Odintsov:2016apy,DeHaro:2018hia,deHaro:2018sqw,Odintsov:2018awm,Benetti:2019kgw,Casalino:2019tho,Bouhmadi-Lopez:2020oia,Graef:2020qwe,Brahma:2020eos,Barboza:2022hng,SVicente:2022ebm,Afrin:2022ztr,Yan:2023vdg,Kumar:2023jgh,Jiang:2023img,Jiang:2024cpe} for various follow-up studies and applications).
+The first metric we consider is the so-called Simpson-Visser metric: this is arguably one of the best known black-bounce space-times, and interpolates between the Schwarzschild metric, regular BHs, and traversable wormholes.~\footnote{A traversable wormhole is one for which a particle can enter through one side of the wormhole and exit through the other.
+In principle, these could be traversed by a human traveler without fatal effects~\cite{Morris:1988cz}, if certain conditions on the metric elements $g_{tt}$ and $g_{rr}$ are satisfied.
+In practice, whether this trip would actually be free from fatal effects depends on the question of how a human body would interact with the exotic matter which is required to sustain the wormhole, question which is presently open.} The other two metrics are instead deeply rooted within Loop Quantum Gravity (LQG)~\cite{Ashtekar:1986yd,Rovelli:1997yv,Ashtekar:2021kfp}: arguably one of the leading QG approaches, LQG is a fully non-perturbative and manifestly background-independent approach towards a consistent theory of QG, wherein space-time is fundamentally discrete (see e.g.\ Refs.~\cite{Bojowald:2001xe,Bojowald:2005epg,Modesto:2006qh,Engle:2007wy,Modesto:2008jz,Bianchi:2010gc,Singh:2010qa,Bojowald:2011aa,Cailleteau:2012fy,Agullo:2013ai,Haggard:2014rza,Odintsov:2014gea,Odintsov:2015uca,Haro:2015oqa,Odintsov:2016apy,DeHaro:2018hia,deHaro:2018sqw,Odintsov:2018awm,Benetti:2019kgw,Casalino:2019tho,Bouhmadi-Lopez:2020oia,Graef:2020qwe,Brahma:2020eos,Barboza:2022hng,SVicente:2022ebm,Afrin:2022ztr,Yan:2023vdg,Kumar:2023jgh,Jiang:2023img,Jiang:2024cpe} for various follow-up studies and applications).
 More specifically, the two regular LQG-motivated metrics we analyze as candidates for DM in the form of PRBHs are the Peltola-Kunstatter~\cite{Peltola:2008pa,Peltola:2009jm} and D'Ambrosio-Rovelli space-times~\cite{Bianchi:2018mml,DAmbrosio:2018wgv}.
-As a cautionary note, we remark that ours is to be intended as a pilot study in this direction, and that much more follow-up work is needed before primordial regular BHs as DM candidates are characterized to the same extent as their Schwarzschild counterparts.~\footnote{As far as we are aware, only four earlier works considered primordial regular BHs as DM~\cite{Dymnikova:2015yma,Pacheco:2018mvs,Arbey:2021mbl,Arbey:2022mcd,Banerjee:2024sao}, but mostly focused on aspects other than the ones studied here (with the exception of Refs.~\cite{Arbey:2021mbl,Arbey:2022mcd}, which however studied a different LQG-inspired metric, albeit reaching conclusions qualitatively similar to ours).}
+As a cautionary note, we remark that ours is to be intended as a pilot study in this direction, and that much more follow-up work is needed before primordial regular BHs as DM candidates are characterized to the same extent as their Schwarzschild counterparts.~\footnote{As far as we are aware, only seven earlier works considered primordial regular BHs as DM~\cite{Easson:2002tg,Dymnikova:2015yma,Pacheco:2018mvs,Arbey:2021mbl,Arbey:2022mcd,Banerjee:2024sao,Davies:2024ysj}, but mostly focused on aspects other than the ones studied here (with the exception of Refs.~\cite{Arbey:2021mbl,Arbey:2022mcd}, which however studied a different LQG-inspired metric, albeit reaching conclusions qualitatively similar to ours).}